PierreMarchand20/sphinx_cpp_quickstart/docs/source/introduction/what.rst

   .. note:: On the contrary, Python is dynamically-type language, each variable has a type, but it does not know the type before the program is executed.

 - It has two main components: the core language and the `C++ Standard Library <https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library>`__.
-The latter is a collection of containers and algorithms built on the former, and both are standardized by ISO.
+The latter is a collection of containers, algorithms and many other tools built on the former.
+Both are standardized by ISO.